windsurftemplate/promptsforeveryone/README.md

 yarn install
 ```

-3. Create a `.env.local` file in the root directory and add necessary environment variables:
+3. Create a `.env.local` file in the root directory and add your Firebase configuration:
 ```env
 NEXT_PUBLIC_FIREBASE_API_KEY=your_api_key
 NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN=your_auth_domain